 Visit Cerro Colorado – a Centre that was built for the breeding of the giant tortoises.
 The informative Visitors Centre explains about their programs for preservation and reproduction of the endemic giant tortoises.
 You will be able to view the varying stages of tortoises in their growth development.

-General Information on the Galapagos Islands
+Where to Stay on the Galapagos Islands

 You can fly into San Cristobal from Quito or Guayaquil only via Tame, Avianca and LAN.